 Paradoxically, on Thursday, July 20, 2017, China’s State Council released their ‘New Generation of Artificial Intelligence Development Plan’.
 Artificial or machine intelligence to growing percentages of Americans and Chinese citizens are becoming variously familiar.

-Paradoxically again, I recall a Fall 2005 business trip to Shanghai, China when, what my wife and I presumed would, in China by then, be a wholly computerized and ‘keystroke speed’ process, i.e., convert USD to RMB at a Chinese bank.
-Instead, it would ultimately require the aid of a concierge, multiple bank personnel, and 40+ minutes for such a presumably routine transaction to be executed.
+I recall a Fall 2005 business trip to Shanghai, China when, what my wife and I presumed would, in China by then, be a wholly computerized and ‘keystroke speed’ process, i.e., the conversion USD to RMB at a Chinese bank took 40+ minutes.
+And, ultimately required the aid of a concierge, multiple bank personnel, and 40+ minutes for such a presumably routine transaction to be executed.
 The currency conversion was entirely, with perhaps one or two procedural exceptions, insofar as what I could observe with my face-eyes pasted to the teller’s window, a ‘hands-on, paper intensive-dependent’ process.

 So, the plan China announced in July 2017, describes governments’ aspirations for sustained investments in technology and how those investments intend to cultivate positive outcomes in an ecosystem of government, economics, and academe.
 Another claim of China’s plan is that it will drive breakthroughs in machine (artificial) intelligence, a subject addressed in this blog previously, but, in intangible asset contexts.